 Pain killer dependency and chronic pain, whether emotional or physical, are the most common conditions that we treat.

-Pain can be produced or exacerbated in many ways, from an injury, a surgery, nerve damage, violence, sexual trauma, head injuries, accidents, nutritional deficiencies, sedentary lifestyles, and as a result of diets that include foods like eggs, meat1, dairy2, diet sodas3, sugar, gluten (even in non-celiacs)4, and fried foods.
+Pain can be produced or exacerbated in many ways, from an injury, a surgery, nerve damage, violence, sexual trauma, head injuries, accidents, nutritional deficiencies, sedentary lifestyles, and as a result of diets that include foods like eggs, meat, dairy, diet sodas, sugar, gluten (even in non-celiacs), and fried foods.

 We begin by first treating any pharmaceutical dependencies.
 We’ve realized that many people aren’t taking the optimal dosages of their medications in order to be able to treat their symptoms.
 So after an initial period of stabilization, we titrate the pain medicine out of the system using a low dose ibogaine protocol in order to understand more completely where the baseline level of pain is.